luiszugasti/ryersonbikes.com/README.md

 > git add activities/volunteering.md

-3. Commit it, then push the changes to the repo.
+3. Commit it to your local staging area:

 > git commit -m "meaningful commit message here"

+4. Push it back to the github repo!

 > git push origin master

-4. Watch the Netflify status bar on the top, to make sure that your changes were published!
+5. Watch the Netflify status bar on the top, to make sure that your changes were published!

 ## New image assets